Tanjinul/Tanjinul/README.md

 ### Hi there, I am Tanjinul 👋

 - 🔭 I’m currently working on my personal website
-- 🌱 I’m currently learning mongodb
+- 🌱 I plan on getting started with aws!
 - 👯 I’m looking to collaborate on any sort of projects!
 I am currently exploring data science
 - 💬 Ask me about Calculus!
 - 📫 How to reach me: tanjinulhoque2.0.0.1@gmail.com